palaniappan-r/restaurantAPI/README.md

 # restaurantAPI

-A restaurant management API that Express.js with MongoDB + Redis.
+A restaurant management API in Express.js that uses MongoDB as a database and Redis as session store.
 A basic frontend is written in EJS.

 # API Reference
 Schema Validations to endpoints are done using JOI